panthios/barley/README.md

 # Barley

-Barley is still in early development.
-It is not yet ready for use.
-This README describes the intended functionality of Barley, but does not reflect the current state of the project.

 Barley is a simple and lightweight scripting framework.
 Using Rust's safety guarantees and powerful type system, Barley provides the relational power of Makefiles with the compile-time speed of native languages.

 ## Features